polyhorn/polyhorn.github.io/docs/components/scrollable.md

    consider doing this too.
 However, it's not clear what the fallback should be.
 4. There are many properties still missing: `always_bounce`, `deceleration_rate`, etc.
-5. It might be worthwhile to briefly consider if we can merge `ScrollView` and `View`, i.e. to make it a property (just like css):
+5. It might be worthwhile to briefly consider if we can merge `Scrollable` and `View`, i.e. to make it a property (just like css):
    ```rust
    poly!(<View style={ style! { overflow: scroll; } } />)